rdunlop/unicycling-registration/README.md

 When you perform a `cap stage deploy` it will automatically run `rake import_translations_from_yml` and `rake write_tolk_to_disk` which will update the existing Tolk translations with any new/changed keys.
 No further steps should be necessary.

+You may need to clear the translation cache in order for the existing cached pages to be cleared.

 Downloading new translations from Tolk
 --------------------------------------
 Extracting the new translations out of the system, and back into the source-code

-1. Use the "Apply" button in the translation system to write all Tolk Translations to disk.
+1. Use the "Apply" button in the translation system to write all Tolk Translations to disk (and apply them to the front-end)

+2. Use the "Clear Translations Cache" button to cause all cached pages to be cleared, and new ones generated.

-2. Copy the changed yml files down to your local machine:
+3. Copy the changed yml files down to your local machine:

     `cap stage translation:download`
     or